Buy one pair of eyeglasses, get a second pair 50% off!

 • Vision disturbances

-If you notice any of these symptoms, contact your eye doctor to schedule an appointment.
-If left untreated, an eye infection can lead to permanent vision loss.
+If you notice any of these symptoms, don’t hesitate to contact your eye care provider and schedule an appointment.
+Eye infections can lead to serious complications and permanent vision loss if left untreated.